wp-plugins/zedity/readme.txt

 **Advantages:**

-*   **Frustrated?
-Struggling with the code?
-Not anymore!**: while designing your pages, have you ever felt like "I wish I could just move this object right there" or "I'd like to put an image on the corner of this video" or any other more creative ideas?
+*   **Design Freedom with No More Code Struggling!**: while designing your pages, have you ever felt like "I wish I could just move this object right there" or "I'd like to put an image on the corner of this video" or any other more creative ideas?
 In those cases usually you have two options: either you spend enough time (money) dealing with the HTML/CSS code or you give up and let your creative idea go.
 With Zedity, things have finally evolved!
 You can now implement any creative design you need, with no limitation or constraints, just like you've been wishing for!

 *   **Amazingly Easy and Flexible**: most likely you've already encountered the "drag&drop" term around, haven't you?
 So, what's new?
 As you may have found out, very often that "drag&drop" is about the way you bring items from the menu into the page but then, even simple things like placing two images beside each other, require time, efforts and technical skills.
 Zedity overcomes all those limitations, giving you a real Drag and Drop experience with all visual commands for maximum flexibility and ease of use!